bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 }
 ```

-The `"name"` field defines your package’s name.
+The `"name"` field defines your package's name.
 Publishing to the _npm_ registry requires a name that satisfies [certain requirements](https://docs.npmjs.com/files/package.json#name).

 The `"name"` field can be used in addition to the [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports) field to [self-reference](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_self-referencing-a-package-using-its-name) a package using its name.